ibm-cloud-docs/vmwaresolutions/archiref/cr-predatar/cr-predatar-overview.md

     * If you select Juniper vSRX, see [Ordering Juniper vSRX](/docs/vmwaresolutions?topic=vmwaresolutions-juniper-ordering).
     * If you select FortiGate, see [Ordering FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_ordering).
     * If you select Bring Your Own gateway appliance, see the installation instructions that are provided by your firewall vendor.
-    * If you select FortiGate Security Appliance, see [Create FortiGate Security Appliance 10 Gbps](/netsec/firewalls/multi-vlan/provision#about){: external}.

 After your vCenter Server instance is provisioned: